reifjulian/reifjulian.github.io/_pages/guide.md

 net install regsave, from("https://raw.githubusercontent.com/reifjulian/regsave/master") replace
 ```

-The [online documentation](https://github.com/reifjulian/regsave) provides a tutorial for `regsave`.
+The `regsave` [online documentation](https://github.com/reifjulian/regsave) provides a full tutorial.
 Below, I demonstrate it using examples from my [sample replication package](https://github.com/reifjulian/my-project).
 This code is a good example of how I use it in most of my analyses.

-We begin by running code from the script [3_regressions.do](https://github.com/reifjulian/my-project/blob/master/analysis/scripts/3_regressions.do):
+We begin by running the following code from the script [3_regressions.do](https://github.com/reifjulian/my-project/blob/master/analysis/scripts/3_regressions.do):
 ```stata
 tempfile results
 use "$MyProject/processed/auto.dta", clear